Qatar Foundation: Education and research

 The US Education department has investigated Georgetown University, Texas A&M, Cornell and Rutgers over their funding from Qatar.

 The foundation sponsors the World Innovation Summit for Education (WISE), which has been held in Doha since 2009.

 The majority of the universities on Qatar Foundation's campus run their own research programs, often collaborating with QF's own applied research bodies.
 QF has partnerships with the Royal Society and the James Baker Institute for Public Policy at Rice University.

 Stars of Science, a reality TV show was launched in 2009 in order to discover "young Arab innovators".

 The Qatar Foundation has organized the Qatar National Research Fund (QNRF) since 2006, and the Qatar Science & Technology Park (QSTP) since 2009.
 At an investment of more than $800 million by Qatar Foundation, QSTP became Qatar's first free-trade zone.
 QF launched the Qatar Computing Research Institute (QCRI) in 2010, the Qatar Green Building Council in 2009, the Qatar Environmental & Energy Research Institute (QEERI), the Qatar Biomedical Research Institute (QBRI) and the Sidra Medical and Research Center (endowed with $7.9 billion).
 The Qatar Diabetes Association, founded in 1995, became a member of Qatar Foundation in 1999.

+The Qatar Foundation has sponsored multiple learning initiatives in the Georgia public school system including K-12 teacher trainings, Arabic textbooks for classrooms, and K-12 educator trips to Qatar.